unioslo/tsd-api-client/README.md

 ## TSD API Client

-Python cient library for TSD HTTP API, and a command-line tool `tacl`.
+Python cient library for TSD HTTP API.

 ## Design goals

 - provide a simple Python library for implementing clients
+- provide two command-line tools:
+    - `tacl`
-- provide a command-line client as a powertool, exposing all options in a simple way
+        - a powertool, exposing all options in a simple way
+        - simple signup based on TSD 2FA
+        - helper methods for register other API clients
+    - `data2tsd`
+        - a very simple tool that just does the right thing
+        - simple signup based on TSD 2FA
-- non-blocking, efficient, secure data transfer implementations
+- all data transfer methods are:
+    - non-blocking
+    - efficient
+    - secure

 ## Install